202037039211/Algorithms-Data-Structures/CodePen/Number Sorter/README.md

 2. Click the **Sort** button to sort the numbers.
 3. View the sorted numbers displayed below.

-## Live Demo
-You can view and interact with the live version of the project at: [CodePen Link](insert-your-codepen-link-here)

 ## Installation
 To run this project locally:
 1. Download or clone the repository.